 Registration is now open for the Epic STEM Fair!
-REGISTRATION FORM
+JOIN THE WAITLIST

 Jeffco middle school students will find inspiration and empowerment in science and technology fields while discovering the possibilities of what STEM can offer!